rrburman23/FYP/README.md

 Model files such as yolov3.weights, yolov3.cfg, and labels.names are automatically downloaded on first run.

-This is a final year Computer Science project, completed as part of my undergraduate degree.
+This is a Final Year Project, completed as part of my undergraduate degree at Queen Mary University of London.

 There are no plans for future development—this is the final version.

----

-## ✅ Summary

-This project demonstrates the integration of object detection and tracking technologies into a unified, user-friendly platform aimed at real-time analysis of UAV footage.
-It showcases a complete data pipeline from video input to metric analysis, suitable for academic and practical applications.